erp12/Clojush-with-gp-guidance/README.md

 Clojush:
 https://github.com/lspector/Clojush

 The goal of this project is to have the Clojush GP system find the best (problem specific) probabilities for all genetic operators.
-It does this by recording the change in average error between generations, and moves each operator probability higher or lower by a learning rate value based on which probabilites had the best improvment between generations.
+It does this by recording the change in average error between generations, and moves each operator probability higher or lower by a learning rate value based on which probabilities had the best improvement between generations.

 Files I Created
 ===============